The speeding up of slowing downJulius Honnor

 Content that isn’t transactional or informational is often seen as content marketing.
 But that’s a reductive model: there are types of content that have other purposes than selling more stuff.

 Cynics mutter about this idea and say that there’s always a bottom line, that everything’s about making money in the end.
 But when you read a novel, where are you in the conversion funnel?
 When you go to an art gallery, is it really only a precursor to a flat white and a visit to the gift shop?

-Slow content is more about absorption than conversion, more about moving people emotionally or intellectually than moving them towards their credit card.
-There’s a whole world of ideas and debates and thoughts that deserves more time and focus than the web tends to gives it.
+Slow content is more about absorption than conversion; more about moving people emotionally or intellectually than moving them towards their credit card.
+There’s a whole world of ideas and debates and thoughts that deserves more time and focus than the web tends to give it.